 As you grow and need to hire faster, it can be easy to focus less on quality controls and culture.
 Skills are, of course, essential, but sacrificing your company culture is a high-cost, low reward step that hurts productivity and retention.

 Whether it’s an induction or longer onboarding process, someone’s early days with the company are your best opportunity to convey your desired company culture.

-You may want to have an introductory lunch to welcome the person to your team in an informal setting, schedule their training with various members of the business you know embody your positive company culture, or provide them with a ‘buddy’, someone who’s been at the business longer and can help show them the ropes and ins-and-outs of the business’s social components.
+You may want to have an introductory lunch to welcome the person to your team in an informal setting, schedule their training with various members of the business you know embody your positive company culture, or provide them with a ‘buddy’ – someone who’s been at the business longer and can show them the ins-and-outs of the business’s social components.

-Having open channels of communication can become more difficult as your business grows.
-Encourage your management team to create two-way communication channels within their own teams so all employees can feel heard and have the opportunity to ask questions and seek clarification.
+Having open channels of communication can become difficult as your business grows.
+Encourage your management team to create two-way communication channels within their own teams so employees can feel heard, ask questions, and seek clarification.

 A company culture of fear benefits nobody, so fostering a collaborative environment for all of your staff (regardless of role or length of employment) allows for transparency and good communication.